cooscoos/Hoive/README.md

 * ants (a), spiders (s), ladybirds (l), queen bees (q), pillbugs (p), beetles (b)

 ## To do

-### Rule tweaks

-* Sort pillbug beetlegate.
-It's a special move so we just need to check for beetle gates one layer up using the source,dest intersection rule similar to beetle_check
-* can ladybird move over beetle on top of other chip (yes) - can it during tests?

 ### Other animals
 To finish:
 * grashopper - line drawing - then a check to see if it's straight and only goes over occupied hexes
 * mosquito - special move to become neighbour.
 Must be beetle if in layer >0.